panos-kosmidis/protos/test/readme.md

 - **special**: Unit tests for Database Drivers & Storages.
 - **integration**: Integration tests for Applications.

 The _Core Functionality_ unit tests don't require any configuration to run.
-You can run these with:
+Run them with:

     make test-unit

 The _Special_ and _Integration_ tests require initial database configurations to run.

 The _Test Configuration Tool_ helps you configure your testing environment.

-To run the Test Configuration tool:
+Run it with:

     make testconfig